supahcraig/redpanda_basics/DR/Shadowing/README.md

 The docs have much more detail around shadowing options:  https://docs.redpanda.com/current/manage/disaster-recovery/shadowing/setup/

-Obviously you'll need to change the bootstrap servers to point to the target cluster.
+Obviously you'll need to change the bootstrap servers to point to the _source_ cluster, since shadow linking runs on the target cluster and pulls from the source.
+If you enable sasl, you would similarly use a sasl user on the _source_ cluster.

 ```bash
 rpk shadow create --config-file shadow-link.yaml